o-william-white/Enset_tGBS/README.md

-# ensete-tGBS
+# Enset-tGBS
-Ensete tGBS methodology
+Enset tGBS methodology

 This readme file details the methodolgy used in the analysis of ensete tGBS data.
-All work was completed on the QMUL apocrita cluster.

-All analyses were performed in the follwowing directory
+All work was completed on the QMUL apocrita cluster in the follwowing directory:
 ```
 cd /data/scratch/mpx469/tGBS_enset_project
 ```